 - (a) Initial Administrative Decision.
 Not more than 29 shot clock days after the application has been deemed complete, the Director shall approve, conditionally approve or deny a complete and duly filed ROW administrative design review permit application without a public hearing. - (b) Required Findings for Approval.
-The Director may approve or conditionally approve a complete and duly filed application for a ROW administrative design review permit when the Director finds: - (1) the proposed project complies with all applicable design and location standards in this Policy; - the proposed project would be in the most preferred location within 500 feet from the proposed site in any direction or the applicant has demonstrated with clear and convincing evidence in the written record that any more-preferred location(s) within 500 feet would be technically infeasible; - (3) the proposed project would not be located on a prohibited support structure identified in this Policy; - (4) the proposed project would be on the most preferred support structure within 500 feet from the proposed site in any direction or the applicant has demonstrated with clear and convincing evidence in the written record that any more-preferred support structure(s) within 500 feet would be technically infeasible; - if the proposed project involves a wireless facility, the proposed project fits within the definition for a "small wireless facility" as defined by the FCC; - (6) if the proposed project involves a wireless facility, the applicant has demonstrated that the proposed project will be in planned compliance with all applicable FCC regulations and guidelines for human exposure to RF emissions; and - (7) all public notices required for the application have been given. - (c) Conditional Approvals; Denials Without Prejudice.
-Subject to any applicable federal or California laws, nothing in this Policy is intended to limit the Director's ability to conditionally approve or deny without prejudice any ROW administrative design review permit application as may be necessary or appropriate to ensure compliance with this Policy.
+The Director may approve or conditionally approve a complete and duly filed application for a ROW administrative design review permit when the Director finds:

-(d) Appeals.
+- (1) the proposed project complies with all applicable design and location standards in this Policy; - the proposed project would be in the most preferred location within 500 feet from the proposed site in any direction or the applicant has demonstrated with clear and convincing evidence in the written record that any more-preferred location(s) within 500 feet would be technically infeasible; - (3) the proposed project would not be located on a prohibited support structure identified in this Policy; - (4) the proposed project would be on the most preferred support structure within 500 feet from the proposed site in any direction or the applicant has demonstrated with clear and convincing evidence in the written record that any more-preferred support structure(s) within 500 feet would be technically infeasible; - (5) if the proposed project involves a wireless facility, the proposed project fits within the definition for a "small wireless facility" as defined by the FCC; - (6) if the proposed project involves a wireless facility, the applicant has demonstrated that the proposed project will be in planned compliance with all applicable FCC regulations and guidelines for human exposure to RF emissions; - (7) the proposed project has been reviewed and approved or conditionally approved by the Fire Chief in accordance with Section 6(g) of this Policy; and - (8) all public notices required for the application have been given. - (c) Conditional Approvals; Denials Without Prejudice.
+Subject to any applicable federal or California laws, nothing in this Policy is intended to limit the Director's ability to conditionally approve or deny without prejudice any ROW administrative design review permit application as may be necessary or appropriate to ensure compliance with this Policy. - (d) Appeals.
 Any interested person or entity may appeal the decision by the Director to the City Council; provided, however, that appeals from an approval shall not be permitted when based solely on the environmental effects from RF emissions that are compliant with applicable FCC regulations and guidelines.
 An appeal notice must be filed within seven calendar days after the date on the Director's decision notice.
 The notice must contain a short and plain statement about the basis for the appeal, which may be supplemented after the notice period has expired but before the appeal hearing.
 The City Council shall hear appeals de novo and issue the applicant and any person entitled to notice a written decision within five calendar days after the appeal hearing.
 If the City Council denies the application on appeal (whether by affirmation or reversal), the written notice shall contain the reasons for the decision.